 The “Golden Roundtrip” is the best way to get to the summit from Lucerne.
 This roundtrip special includes a ferry from Lucerne to Alpnachstad, where visitors will take the cogwheel to the peak.
 Then, once you’ve finished at the top, you ride the cable car to Kriens.
 Finally, you’ll head back to Lucerne by bus.

 While at the summit, enjoy the 360-degree views from Mount Pilatus on the observation deck.
-However, there are two additional decks above the Observation Deck, Esel and Oberhaupt.
+However, two additional decks are above the Observation Deck, Esel and Oberhaupt.
 So, while it’s only a 5-minute walk upstairs, the views are even more incredible.

 If you’re hoping to hike, take the trail to the highest point at Pilatus, the 2129-meter Tomlishorn.
 While it’s only a 2.5km round trip, the path gets tricky in the second half with large rocks and stairs.

-Whether you’re staying at the Hotel Pilatus-Kulm, their elegant restaurant is worth the trip.
+Whether you stay at the Hotel Pilatus-Kulm or their elegant restaurant, it is worth the trip.
 They serve regional Swiss specialties with five-star service.

-- Best Budget Hotel near Mount Pilatus – ibis Luzern Kriens
+- Budget Hotel near Mount Pilatus – ibis Luzern Kriens

-- Best Mid-Range Hotel near Mount Pilatus – Chalet Murmeli
+- Mid-Range Hotel near Mount Pilatus – Chalet Murmeli

-- Best Luxury Hotel near Mount Pilatus – Hotel Pilatus-Kulm
+- Luxury Hotel near Mount Pilatus – Hotel Pilatus-Kulm

-- Best Vacation Rental near Mount Pilatus –5 bedroom accommodation in Sarnen bei Luzern
+- Vacation Rental Option near Mount Pilatus –5 bedroom accommodation in Sarnen bei Luzern

 4. Best Area for Safety – Littau